giuliab00/experimental_1/README.md

 In order to run the solution it is necessary to have the following ROS package:

-OPEN CV: that must be the same version of your ros, in our case noetict If you are downloading on the rosbot you don't need it since it's already there.
+* OpenCV: that must be the same version of your ros, in our case noetict If you are downloading on the rosbot you don't need it since it's already there.

 ```bash
 git clone https://github.com/ros-perception/vision_opencv
 git checkout noetic
 ```
-ArUco ROS in order to have the models of the marker in the simulation and all the libraries provided by Aruco to recognize the markers.
+* ArUco: in order to have the models of the marker in the simulation and all the libraries provided by Aruco to recognize the markers.
 The following is for ROS noetic
 ```bash
 git clone https://github.com/CarmineD8/aruco_ros
 ```